DataDog/datadog-operator/docs/datadog_dashboard.md

 # Datadog Dashboards
-This feature will be introduced in DatadogOperator v1.9.0 and is currently in beta.
+This feature is in beta.

 ## Overview
 The Datadog Dashboards CRD allows users to create dashboards using the operator and manage them as Kubernetes resources.